Janet Harbison: Early life and education

-Born in Dublin in 1955, Harbison came to early prominence with the piano and the Irish harp.
+Born in Dublin in 1955, Harbison came to early prominence with the piano (learning from both grandmothers who were eminent pianists) and the Irish harp which she started in Secondary School (Sion Hill Dominican Convent, Blackrock) with the renowned teacher Máirín Ferriter (formerly Máirín Ní Shéadha).
+While trained as a classical pianist and a singing harpist, her specialism was to be in traditional music where she was shaped by the community of traditional musicians in the Cultúrlann of Comhaltas Ceoltóirí Éireann local to her home.
 By 1981, she had won every national harp competition and a number of international prizes including the Isle of Man Millennium Competition and Festival International de l'Harpe Celtique (Awen Trophy).

 She had studied music at Trinity College Dublin, the Dublin College of Music and Cork University, with performance on a range of instruments, composition and conducting.
 In 1984, Harbison moved to Belfast, Northern Ireland to pursue doctoral research and was awarded a two-year Research Fellowship at the Institute of Irish Studies at Queen's University.
 She was also awarded an honorary doctorate from the University of Ulster, a Flax Trust award for her work with Irish music and Education toward Mutual Understanding (Peace and Reconciliation) in Northern Ireland, and a number of other awards for her work with the Belfast Harp Orchestra.